 For completeness, CSI proposed an in-house deployment on Windows and Exchange servers, but strongly recommended migration to a cloud-based Office 365 system.
 This was jointly designed with Compete366, a Microsoft specialist and a CSI strategic partner.

-Together, CSI and Compete366 implemented an O365 solution with mail security and screening services as well as an archiving and disaster recovery capability.
-After mailbox migration, synchronisation was setup between Office 365 and the company’s Active Directory.
+Together, CSI and Compete366 implemented an Office 365 solution with mail security and screening services as well as an archiving and disaster recovery capability.
+After mailbox migration, synchronisation was set up between Office 365 and the company’s Active Directory.
 Email administrators were trained and ongoing support was provided via the CSI 24/7 Service Desk.

 Accounts and user licensing were provisioned and an automated low- risk migration approach was successfully rolled out without any impact to users and no mail downtime for the business.
 As CSI already provides other server management services for the client, monitoring was easily extended to the email service.